-Embolisation is the blockage of blood vessels using special material performed by a highly trained specialist known as an Interventional Radiologist.
+Embolisation is a minimally invasive treatment, used to block the supply of blood to specific vessels using a special material.
+It is performed by a highly trained specialist known as an Interventional Radiologist, and relieves symptoms in patients suffering a variety of conditions involving abnormal vascular channels.

 Embolisation has been performed for decades in emergencies for treatment of bleeding (haemorrhage) due to trauma, surgery or other conditions.
 This was how both UAE and PAE were first discovered to be effective treatment options for fibroids and prostatic urinary tract symptoms.
 The techniques are mature, safe and effective.
 A high level of dedicated training however is required to become an expert.